finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             var instrumentPropertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'Instrument' domain to decorate onto               instruments, or from any domain that supports relationships to decorate onto related entities.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'. (optional) var scope = "\"default\"";  // string? | The scope in which the instrument lies.
 When not supplied the scope is 'default'. (optional)  (default to "default") var relationshipDefinitionIds = new List<string>?(); // List<string>? | A list of relationship definitions that are used to decorate related entities               onto each instrument in the response.
-These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. (optional) var dataModelScope = "dataModelScope_example";  // string? | The optional scope of a Hierarchical Data Model to use. (optional) var dataModelCode = "dataModelCode_example";  // string? | The optional code of a Hierarchical Data Model to use. (optional)
+These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. (optional) var dataModelScope = "dataModelScope_example";  // string? | The optional scope of a Custom Data Model to use. (optional) var dataModelCode = "dataModelCode_example";  // string? | The optional code of a Custom Data Model to use. (optional)

             try
             {